 - Records of the Quaker United Nations Office (QUNO)

-The AFSC was a ubiquitous ally throughout the Civil Rights movement.
-From the organization’s relationship with the Reverend Dr. Martin Luther King Jr., to programs in the areas of integrated housing communities, employment on merit, training in non-violent protest, voter education, and school desegregation and integration, the AFSC provided leadership and support.
+AFSC was a ubiquitous ally throughout the Civil Rights Movement.
+From the organization’s relationship with the Rev. Dr. Martin Luther King Jr., to programs in the areas of integrated housing communities, employment on merit, training in nonviolent protest, voter education, and school desegregation and integration, AFSC provided leadership and support.

 - Legal and financial assistance to those unjustly accused of disloyalty and subversive activities during the era of McCarthyism